Relativistic hydrodynamics with phase transition: Conclusion

-This study can be extended in multiple ways.
-One way is to explore the hydrodynamic solutions by critical EoS for particular evolution patterns such as Gubser flow or Bjorken flow and compare the results with ours.
-The other way which is very precious is to generalize this work to more real systems, namely the holographic models that mimic the QCD phase diagram \cite{DeWolfe:2010he}.
-There present gauge fields and first it is necessary to complete and correct the master formula approach for the gauge+scalar+gravity fields.
+This study can be extended to exploring hydrodynamic solutions on top of thermodynamics with critical EoS, having Gubser or Bjorken flow.
+These critical models, derived from Thermal Quantum Field Theories with auxiliary fields, could validate Eq. \eqref{eq:compare-rc} and compare results with ours.
+We anticipate that our findings should be consistent in these models.
+Another way is to generalize this work to more real systems, namely the holographic models that are very close to the QCD phase diagram \cite{DeWolfe:2010he}.
+These models include gauge fields, and it is necessary to complete and correct the master formula approach for the gauge+scalar+gravity fields.
+Furthermore, it is valuable to investigate the validity of our results in other gravity models, particularly the Eq. \eqref{eq:compare-rc}.